fclaerho/ansible-role-syskit/README.md

 <!-- THIS IS A GENERATED FILE, DO NOT EDIT -->

 System Integration Kit.
-Integrate services and tools by configuring system specific concerns such as logs, users, services, firewalling, proxying and so on.
+Integrate services and tools by configuring system specific concerns such as users, logging, services, proxying, firewalling and so on.
 See the usage section for the exhaustive list of configurable concerns.
  Version 0.1.